 Is project management a good career

-In an increasingly digital world, project management is an attractive career choice for people with non-technical backgrounds to earn lucrative salaries in tech.
+In an increasingly digital world, project management is an attractive career choice for people with non-technical backgrounds to earn an average of £77,150 a year in tech.
 However, certified project managers are always in high demand regardless of the industry.
 Every business is constantly looking for people to plan and implement new projects to meet their objectives and gain a competitive advantage.

 Steering a project from conception to a successful conclusion can be challenging, rewarding, and even addictive for people who enjoy making a difference every working day.
 Although a career in project management can lead to lucrative salaries, it’s the job satisfaction of delivering a finished product or service that many find most rewarding.